 During the Standard Interruption Procedure at an NNGTS Entry Point:

-The Operator will send the User a Potential Interruption Message (Form D), in which it informs the User regarding potential issue of a Interruption Message within the Warning Period.
+The Operator will send the User a Potential Interruption Message (Form D), in which it informs the User regarding potential issue of an Interruption Message within the Warning Period.

 The Warning Period begins after the lapse of a minimum of four (4) hours from the transmission of the Potential Interruption Message and ends at a time set by the Operator.
 The Warning Period will be extended only after transmission of a new Potential Interruption Message.